Chirobocea/-Web-techniques/README.md

 # Web-techniques

-This repo contains homeworks and projects from the Web Techniques course.
+This repo contains exams and projects from the Web Techniques course.

 It covers:
 * HTML